-Every new client undergoes an initial consultation to clarify his/her concerns and determine whether they might benefit from counselling or psychotherapy.
-In this session clients are encouraged to explain as fully as possible why they are seeking therapy, give some personal history and ask any questions about the process.
+Every new client attends an initial consultation to clarify his/her concerns and determine whether they might benefit from counselling or psychotherapy.
+In this session, clients are encouraged to explain as fully as possible why they are seeking help, give some personal history and ask any questions about the process.

 How long are sessions?

-Apart from the initial consultation lasting up to 90 minutes, individual therapy sessions usually last 50 minutes.
-Couples therapy sessions last 60 minutes.
+Apart from the initial consultation lasting up to 90 minutes, individual and couples therapy sessions usually last 50 minutes.

 How much does it cost?